Jmuthoga/JM-Innovatech-solutions-Website/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 Please fork the repository and submit pull requests.

 ## License

 This project is licensed under the MIT License.